Brendan Guhle: Buffalo Sabres

 On December 2, 2016, Guhle was called up by the Sabres on an emergency basis.
 Guhle played three games for the Sabres while the team's defensemen were injured; while Guhle impressed the Sabres organization during his time in Buffalo, the clause in the NHL Collective Bargaining Agreement allowing for his emergency call-up also forced the team to return him to Prince George when one of their defensemen returned to health.

 Guhle began the 2017–18 season with the Rochester Americans and received a call-up to the Sabres on January 8, 2018.
 He featured in 18 games with the Sabres, posting 5 assists, before completing the season with the Americans, registering 26 points in 50 games.

 In the following 2018–19 season, Guhle continued with Rochester, earning a recall to the Sabres on December 16, 2018, making two scoreless appearances before returning to the Americans.
 He was selected to the AHL All-Star Classic and participated in the 2019 AHL Skills Competition where he posted the sixth-fastest time in the fastest skater competition in event history.
 Guhle ranked second among Rochester defensemen with 27 points in 50 games.

 Anaheim Ducks

 On February 24, 2019, Guhle was traded by the Sabres, along with a 2019 first-round pick to the Anaheim Ducks in exchange for Brandon Montour.
 During the pause of the 2019–20 season, on May 10, 2020, Guhle was signed a two-year, $1.6 million contract extension with the Ducks.

 Eisbären Berlin

 With his NHL prospects having stagnated within the Ducks organization, as an impending restricted free agent Guhle opted to sign his first contract abroad in agreeing to a one-year deal with German club, Eisbären Berlin of the DEL, on July 5, 2022.

-On December 20, 2022, Guhle retired from hockey due to personal reasons.
+On December 20, 2022, Guhle retired from hockey for personal reasons.